Install

 Once the import finishes you will see that it has a green “Finished” label.

-Then you can go into your Shopify Admin and check your migrated WooCommerce Data in Shopify.
+Then you can go into your Shopify Admin and check your migrated WordPress data in Shopify.

 Good to know